 In accordance with the ASX recommendations, the Board has established a Diversity Policy and has set measurable objectives to achieve its goals on diversity.
-The Company's progress towards achieving these objectives, together with details of the proportion of women employees in the whole organisation, women in senior executive positions and women on the Board, are shown on pages 103 and 104 of this report.
+The Company's progress towards achieving these objectives, together with details of the proportion of women employees in the whole organisation, women in senior executive positions and women on the Board, are shown on page 78 of this report.